Quirinus/vuTools/README.md

 - added Tax% to the top; mouseover to see numbers
 - added Pop%, with peasant and army pop%; mouseover them
 - Prod% expanded with: real total prod., peasant and slave productivity; mouseover to see numbers
+- shows optimal slaves number suggestion
+- the optimal amount of slaves to add/remove is automatically entered in the prompt
 - everything that is underdotted has mouseover titles that give additional info

 ######Kingdom window: